 You can choose to scan your desktop, Windows libraries, a specific partition or an external drive.
 If you’re dealing with a non-mounting or deleted partition, Data Recovery Wizard will display those, too, by pulling information from the partition table.
 Unlike most data recovery tools, you don’t need to run a full hard drive scan first.

 Beyond that, the choices are a bit more limited here than we’d like.
-With Stellar Phoenix, for example, you can pick the type of file you want to scan for or indicate a specific folder.
+With Stellar, for example, you can pick the type of file you want to scan for or indicate a specific folder (read our full Stellar Data Recovery review for more details).
 Doing so lets you limit how long the total scan takes to run.

 There’s also no option with EaseUS to scan the entire hard drive.
 Pick the partition you want to work with and hit “scan.”
 Data Recovery Wizard will automatically execute a quick scan then launch a deep scan.
 While scanning, the program displays a progress bar at the top of the application, along with a countdown of how much time it remains before completion.